Answers to common taxes and insurance questions

 Whether you will owe taxes on disability, life, long-term care or health insurance benefits depends in part on the type of policy you have and could also depend on whether premiums were paid with pre- or post-tax dollars.

-Careful planning, to account for tax rules and potential implications, can help decrease the overall impact of taxes on your benefits.
-Additionally, an Ameriprise financial advisor will work with you and your tax professional to help determine tax implications based on your insurance status.
+Careful planning to account for tax rules can help decrease the overall impact of taxes on your benefits.
+Additionally, an Ameriprise financial advisor work with you and your tax professional to help determine the tax implications related to your policy based on your insurance status.

-Here are answers to commonly asked questions about income taxes, private insurance options and federal programs.
+Here are answers to commonly asked questions about the taxability of several private insurance options and federal programs.

 Disability insurance and taxes questions